Clubs & Clinics

 Under staff supervision, sixth formers offer individual or small group help to pupils in Years 7-11, but sixth formers are always welcome to come for help themselves.
 Pupils usually drop-in but may choose to arrange appointments.
 By making an appointment it is possible to arrange for a pupil to work over several sessions with the same sixth former.

-The Junior Maths Enrichment Club (Mrs Hayyeh)
+UKMT Junior Team Maths Challenge (Mrs Hayyeh)

 National Cipher Challenge (Mr Morris)

 Sponsored by IBM and GCHQ amongst others and run by Southampton University, the Cipher Challenge runs from October to January.
 TWGSB often has one of the largest entries from Kent.
 It attracts students who enjoy using mathematics and computing in novel and interesting ways.
 Students work in teams to break ciphers of increasing complexity, with points awarded for accuracy and speed.
 The competition is open to everyone from Year 7 to Y13, but it is recommended that anyone contemplating studying maths or a maths-related subject at university should participate in the competition.
-Support and guidance is provided on Mondays, from 12:40-13:20 by Mr Morris in NB1.
+Support and guidance is provided on Thursdays, from 12:40-13:20 in NB1.

 The Sixth Form Maths Club (Mr Morris)

 The Club is open to pupils of all abilities in the sixth form and fulfils a number of roles.
 First, it provides a drop-in support service for students who need help with their AS/A2 work.
 Second, there will be occasions when we look at how Maths developed and some uses of Maths in the “real world”, often encountering topics outside of the A-Level syllabus.
 Third, the Club helps prepare students for the various individual and team competitions that we participate in, including those run by the UK Maths Trust.
 Finally, the Club provides tuition and support for students wanting to sit additional examination papers, such as STEP, MAT and Advanced Extension Award.
-The Club Meets in NB1 on Wednesdays from 12:40-13:00.
+The Club Meets in NB1 on Tuesdays from 12:40-13:00.

 Young Enterprise (Mr Crothers)